jimboquijano/jimboquijano.github.io/README.md

 ## Notes

-- This is **version 0.1.0**, built over a weekend.
-- Updates and improvements will be added soon.
+- Built in a single day, over a weekend.
+Updates to be added soon.
-- Inspired by Brittany Chiang, thanks Brittany!
+- Design is inspired by Brittany Chiang, thanks Brittany!
 - All interactive features are built in vanilla JavaScript, by yours truly.